• Home

 8:15 PM – Boo to You Parade

-Find the perfect spot to witness this special Not So Spooky Fireworks Spectacular.
-Watch as the night sky lights up with a mesmerizing display of colors and magic, perfectly capturing the Halloween spirit.
+Find your spot for this party-exclusive fireworks show.
+Watch as the night sky lights up with a beautiful display of colors and magic, perfectly capturing the Halloween spirit.
 Choose your spot according to what part of the show you want to see the most.
-Is it the projections on the castle and the appearance by Jack Skellington?
-Choose a spot closer to the castle.
-Are you more excited to see the fireworks show?
-Move a little further away from the castle to get a good view!
-People will start staking out their spots early.
+If the castle projections and Jack Skellington’s appearance are the draw, get in close to the castle.
+If you’re there for the fireworks themselves, back up a bit for a wider view.
+People start claiming spots well ahead of time, so plan to settle in early.

 Mickey's Not So Scary Halloween Party Strategy